gravitee-lab/saved-gravitee-circleci-orb/README.md

 # The Gravitee Circle CI `Orb`

+_(This versio of the Orb, is a kept aside version, just to keepa few utilites we might wnat to quickly checkout n reuse)_ _(keeping a few utilities aside, from the orb source code init, before cleaning code up for first release [`1.0.0`], matching published [`gravitee-io/gravitee@dev:1.0.0`])_

 This repo versions the source code of the first Circle CI `Orb`, in the Gravitee.io CI CD system.

 The Circle CI pipeline defintion for any git repo is done using a yaml file, in that git repo, of path `.circleci/config.yml`.